-We do not intend to form a nominating and corporate governance committee at this time, and the independent members of our board of directors will be responsible for director nominations.
+We have not formed, and do not intend at this time to form, a nominating and corporate governance committee.
+As a result, the independent members of our board of directors are responsible for director nominations.

 Board Leadership Structure

 Our corporate governance guidelines provide that the roles of chairman of the board and chief executive officer may be separated or combined.
 Our board of directors has considered its leadership structure and determined that at this time Mr. Guo should serve both as our chief executive officer and as chairman of the board.
 Since 2003, Mr. Guo has served as our president and chief executive officer and has been an integral part of the leadership of our company and our board of directors, and his strategic vision has guided our growth and performance.
 Our board of directors believes that having Mr. Guo also serve as our chairman facilitates the board's decision-making process and enables Mr. Guo to act as the key link between the board of directors and other members of management.